11 Easy Caviar Recipes and Essential Techniques

 5. Creamy Caviar Tagliatelle

 Skip the spaghetti and red sauce if you want to make pasta elegant and light enough to match up to caviar.
-This recipe calls for a tagliatelle, a long and wide noodle shape that comes together perfectly with a delicate cream sauce and makes for an ideal caviar foundation.
+This recipe calls for tagliatelle, a long and wide noodle shape that pairs perfectly with a delicate cream sauce and makes for an ideal foundation for caviar.

-Serving this pasta dish is all about presentation since the ingredients are not especially complicated.
-The carbonara-inspired cream sauce only requires eggs, parmesan, and perhaps some milk or cream.
+Serving this pasta dish is all about presentation, as the ingredients are not complicated.
+The carbonara-inspired cream sauce requires eggs, Parmesan, and milk or cream.

-After that, it’s just a matter of cooking the pasta to al dente perfection and making sure you pile the pasta in a formation that stands on its own.
+After that, it’s just a matter of cooking the pasta to al dente perfection and piling the pasta in a formation that stands on its own.
 It will need to support the caviar you place on top.

 6. Caviar-Topped Filet Mignon